-Please note that TAL is the Data Controller of your personal data.
+Please note that TAL is the Data Controller of your personal data and responsible for this website.
 The principles set out in this Privacy Notice apply to all instances in which TAL receives your personal data as a Data Controller for the purposes described in this notice.
 Those purposes are processing of data in order to participate in the various activities available on this website or as mentioned below.

 We asked ourselves a number of key questions that we believe you would like answered about the personal data that you submit to TAL.
 These answers will, to the extent required by applicable law, inform you of your rights relating to your personal data, the security measures that TAL puts in place with regard to your personal data and the uses to which such personal data is put.
 We trust you find this information helpful.

 If you have any requests concerning your personal data or any queries with regard to these practices please contact TAL using the contact details given in Paragraph 5 below.

 We designed this Privacy Notice so that you don't have to read all of it to find an answer to a specific question.
 If you want to read all of it – please feel free to do so.
 It's set out in full below.

 Please click on any of the topics below to be directed to the relevant information;

 1. Personal data TAL collects through this website and how TAL collects it?